CarlosSprekelsen/CameraRecorder/mediamtx-camera-service/docs/roadmap.md

 Every IV&V (Independent Verification & Validation) control point MUST be reviewed and signed off using the following checklist:

 - [ ] All corresponding implementation, documentation, and configuration tasks are complete (not just decided—built, tested, and validated).
-- [ ] All STOP, TODO, and placeholder code related to this control point have been replaced by working, validated logic.
+- [ ] All STOP, TODO, and placeholder code related to this control point have been replaced by working, validated logic or explicitly deferred with rationale.
 - [ ] No accidental scope/feature creep: The codebase and docs match only what is authorized in the architecture and roadmap.
 - [ ] Evidence of completion is present: All roadmap tasks reference the file(s), doc(s), or commit(s) demonstrating completion.
 - [ ] All cross-referenced IV&V or Epic/Story dependencies are also satisfied (no unaddressed downstream blockers).